lpmi-13/kubernetes-the-hard-way-do/CONTRIBUTING.md

 ## Review and merge process

-Review and merge duties are managed by [@kelseyhightower](https://github.com/kelseyhightower).
+Review and merge duties are managed by [@lpmi-13](https://github.com/lpmi-13).
 Expect some burden of proof for demonstrating the marginal value of adding new content to the tutorial.

-Here are some examples of the review and justification process:
+Here are some examples of the review and justification process (from the original repo):
 - [#208](https://github.com/kelseyhightower/kubernetes-the-hard-way/pull/208)
 - [#282](https://github.com/kelseyhightower/kubernetes-the-hard-way/pull/282)